Jimmy-YMJ/jsonstore-js/README.md

 saveBookById('book2', newBook);
 ```
-The `store.do` method executes and record store operations in it's callback param.
+The `store.do` method executes and record store operations in it's `action` param.
 The value returned by `store.do` is an object like:
  ```
  {
     patches: [...], // the really patches on store